Let me tell you about my journey to becoming a work at home mom.

 I always tell moms to start by figuring out what service you could start your business with.
 There are lots of different options and industries you can get into as a freelancer, but it makes the most sense to start with something you already know how to do.

 You have SO many talents, skills, and expertise and I can help you uncover your unique gifts and show you how to package them up into a profitable freelance business today.
-Just grab my brainstorming guide and I’ll walk you through my step-by-step process!
+Just grab my Ultimate Freelance Guide and I’ll walk you through my step-by-step process!

 If you are thinking but I don’t have a business degree or a marketing degree or I’ve never done anything remotely close — DO NOT WORRY!
 I didn’t either.
 I went to school to become a teacher and taught high school English for four years.